-Avastin can make it easier for you to bleed.
+Bevacizumab can cause you to bleed more easily.
 Call your doctor or seek emergency medical attention if you have:

-easy bruising, unusual bleeding (nose, mouth, vagina, rectum), or any bleeding that will not stop;
+easy bruising, unusual bleeding, or any bleeding that will not stop;

-signs of bleeding in the brainsudden numbness or weakness (especially on one side of the body), sudden severe headache, problems with vision or balance.
+signs of bleeding in the brain - sudden numbness or weakness, slurred speech, severe headache, problems with vision or balance.

-Some people receiving Avastin have developed a fistula (an abnormal passageway) within the throat, lungs, gallbladder, kidney, bladder, or vagina.
-Call your doctor if you have: chest pain and trouble breathing, stomach pain or swelling, urine leakage, or if you feel like you are choking and gagging when you eat or drink.
+Some people taking Avastin have developed a perforation (a hole or tear) or a fistula (an abnormal passageway) in the stomach, intestines, throat, lungs, gallbladder, kidney, bladder, or vagina.
+Call your doctor if you have severe stomach pain or if you feel like you are choking when you eat or drink.

 Also call your doctor if you have: